Gaaarz/docker_reverse_proxy_wordpress/README.md

 # How to setup a reverse proxy and wordpress with a docker compose

-First of all you need along with docker the [docker compose](https://docs.docker.com/compose/) install.
+First of all you need along with docker the [docker compose](https://docs.docker.com/compose/) install

+Second you need a domain linked to your server with an A DNS record

+Also you need to generate a password for MySQL and Wordpress database in the docker-compose enviroment statements file in ~/docker/website/ where I put "yourpassword"

 ## Git clone
 Download a copy of the app with `git clone`